How to Write a Project Scope Statement?

 1. What Is Scope in Project Management?

-A project scope statement is the ace up your sleeve when it comes to project management.
+A project scope statement is an ace up your sleeve when it comes to project management.

 And since efficient project scope management is one of the most important parts of managing a project, creating a simple scope statement can help you know what you’re actually dealing with.